antonrd/program-the-robot/README.md

 *   Potentially, a way to **backtrack** systematically.

 The current set of Blockly blocks provides a good introduction to basic robot control and sequential logic, but it's not powerful enough for universal maze-solving algorithms.
 It's more about the user devising a specific plan for a given (or simple type of) maze.

-### Expectations that Blockly would detect async JS code inside user-defined functions

-Gemini explicitly expressed its reliance on the ability of Blockly to make the JS code for user-defined functions blocks be using async functions.
-But this does not seem to be the case with the version of Blockly used.
-Another prompt was needed to ask Gemini to generate code, which can handle that.